jayinmt/real-time-collaborative-code-editor/README.md

 # Real-time Collaborative Code Editor

 This project is a real-time collaborative code editor that allows multiple users to simultaneously edit and view the same code file in real-time.
-It showcases the use of JavaScript, web sockets, and real-time synchronization to create a seamless collaborative coding experience.
+It uses JavaScript, web sockets, and real-time synchronization to create a seamless collaborative coding experience.

 ## Features